Is Henna Hair Dye Safe? Buyer Beware!

 Henna, on the other hand, is natural.
 It is derived from crushing henna leaves to extract the lawsone, the burgundy pigment that gives henna leaves their color.
 Because each henna leaf comprises roughly 1-3% lawsone, the crushed leaves must be sifted to separate the rough plant material from the actual dye.
 Henna that is used for body art is generally more vigorously sifted, resulting in a higher dye concentration.
 [4]

-The drawback to natural henna products is that it only lasts a few days to a month or more, depending on a variety of factors, including the quality of the dye, the length of processing, condition and maintenance of the hair, etc. [5]
+The drawback to natural henna products is that they only last a few days to a month or more, depending on a variety of factors, including the quality of the dye, the length of processing, the condition and maintenance of the hair, etc. [5]

 Buyer Beware!
 Not All Henna Products Are Natural